Cavernosa/HollowKnight.EmptyMenu/README.md

 ## Usage
 1. Install the `EmptyMenu` mod in [Scarab](https://github.com/fifty-six/Scarab)
 * _Theres also a build in the Releases if you want to install manually_
+2. Open the game.
+It should show "MenuTestMod" as installed
-2. The empty menu is found in "Main Menu" > Options > Mods > "MenuTestMod Options"
+3. The empty menu is found in "Main Menu" > Options > Mods > "MenuTestMod Options"

 ## Build
 1. Get something to build C#.
 I use dotnet-sdk (available in most distros)